Peachorchids/peachorchids.github.io/_posts/2023-03-13-my-first-post.md

 #### Below are some of the things I learned to do:

 1. I learned how to use **Markdown basic syntax code**
-2. I created my first ever GitHub account
+2. I created my first ever *GitHub account*
 3. I learned how to customize image, about page, menu etc on GitHub.
-4. I created a blog post!
+4. ***I created a blog post!***
 5. Thanks to this course I can navigate around GitHub backend to build any website any time any day with little or no help.

 > I'm very excited and so proud of myself.
+>
-I am mote excited to learn more from TEA in the future.
+> I am more excited to learn more from TEA in the future.
+>> I truly hope and wish my application will be favorably considered.
+Thank you so much sir im advance.